In this article

 Business users enter requests for creating, modifying, and revoking digital IDs, which are passed to IAM for processing and fulfillment.
 Managed resources may be integrated at process or technical levels.
 The following diagram illustrates the key aspects on a high level:

-Recent Identity and Access Management Articles and Updates
+Recent Identity and Access Management and the CISSP Articles and Updates

 - Access Control Categories